menus12/ML-Learn-2024/README.md

 |words      | 0.015    | 0.003     | 5.87  | 0      |  0.01   |  0.021
 |score      | 0.019    | 0.006     | 2.97  | 0.003  |  0.006  |  0.032

-As seen in the table above, the intercept is 1.06, indicating the (expected) value of the dependent variable (completion time) when all independant variables are zero.
+As seen in the table above, the intercept is 1.06, indicating the (expected) value of the dependent variable (completion time) when all independent variables are zero.
 For the Words and Score variables, these indicate the change in the dependent variable for a one-unit change in each independent variable, and where other variables will be constant.
 For instance for 'score', the estimate is 0.019 which means that for each additional unit increase in 'score', the completion time variable increased on average by 0.019 units.

 #### Regression points